openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/info-ios/integration-gam/ios-in-app-bidding-gam-info.md

 - Rewarded Video
 - Outstream Video

-They can be integrated using these API categories.
+They can be integrated using these API categories:

 - [**Banner API**](#banner-api) - for *Display Banner* and *Outstream Video*
 - [**Interstitial API**](#interstitial-api) - for *Display* and *Video* Interstitials